xlvk/xlvk/README.md

 # xlvk

 Hello!
 My name is Fatima Abbas, and I'm a full-stack developer in training at [Reboot01](https://learn.reboot01.com).
-I'm from Bahrain 🇧🇭 and passionate about learning new technologies and solving complex problems.
+I'm from Bahrain 🇧🇭 and am passionate about learning new technologies and solving complex problems.

 When I'm not coding, you can find me studying at the University of Bahrain 🎓, where I'm pursuing my degree in Computer Science.